teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 # Cost Averaging

-## Understanding Cost Averaging Variables

-_Cost Averaging_ is an investment strategy that involves setting a fixed _Principal Amount_ and periodically purchasing an asset at that amount based on a predetermined _Frequency_.
+Cost Averaging is an investment strategy that involves setting a fixed Principal Amount and periodically purchasing an asset at that amount based on a predetermined Frequency.
 This approach aims to spread investment over time, reducing the impact of market fluctuations.

--   `principal_amount: float = 10.00`
--   `interval: int = 0`
--   `frequency: dict[str, int] = {"daily": 365, "weekly": 52, "monthly": 12}`
-    -   `daily: int = 365`
-    -   `weekly: int = 52`
-    -   `monthly: int = 12`
+The columns for our data table are: Datetime, Market Price, Current Target, Current Value, Order Size, Total Order Size, and Interval.
+This structure keeps the tabulation of our data simple and compact.

+## Overview

+1. Define Principal Amount

+        Principal Amount = Constant Float Value

+2. Define Frequency

+        Frequency = One of 365 (Daily), 52 (Weekly), 12 (Monthly)

+3. Get Datetime

+        Datetime = Current Datetime

+4. Get Market Price

+        Market Price = Current Market Price

+5. Get Interval

+        IF no previous records
+            THEN Interval = 1
+        Increment Interval with each record insertion
+            Interval = Previous Interval + 1

+6. Get Current Target

+        IF no previous records
+            THEN Current Target = Principal Amount
+        IF Previous Current Target
+            THEN Current Target = Principal Amount + Previous Current Target

+7. Get Previous Total Order Size

+        IF no previous records
+            THEN set Previous Total Order Size to 0 OTHERWISE, set Previous Total Order Size to sum of Order Size column, excluding current record Previous Total Order Size = sum(Order Size) for all previous records

+8. Get Order Size

+        Order Size = Trade Amount / Market Price

+9. Get Total Order Size

+        Total Order Size = Order Size + Previous Total Order Size

+10. Get Current Value

+        Current Value = Market Price * Previous Total Order Size

+## Understanding Cost Averaging

+### Variables

 Each variable represents the following:

+-   **Interval**: The number of time units that have passed since the start of the investment strategy.
+The interval is a variable that changes over time.
--   `principal_amount`: The fixed amount of money invested at each interval.
+-   **Principal Amount**: The fixed amount of money invested at each interval.
     In this example, the principal amount is set to $10.00.
--   `interval`: The number of time units that have passed since the start of the investment strategy.
-The interval is a variable that changes over time.
--   `frequency`: The frequency at which the asset is purchased.
+-   **Frequency**: The frequency at which the asset is purchased.
 It can be set to "daily", "weekly", or "monthly".
 In this example, the frequency is set to "monthly".
-    -   `daily`: Indicates an investment made every day, resulting in 365 investments per year.
+    -   **Daily**: Indicates an investment made every day, resulting in 365 investments per year.
-    -   `weekly`: Indicates an investment made once a week, resulting in 52 investments per year.
+    -   **Weekly**: Indicates an investment made once a week, resulting in 52 investments per year.
-    -   `monthly`: Indicates an investment made once a month, resulting in 12 investments per year.
+    -   **Monthly**: Indicates an investment made once a month, resulting in 12 investments per year.

 These variables help to define and execute a cost averaging investment strategy